mathmaid/obsidian-callout-organizer/README.md

 Some old callouts created before using this plugin can not be searched in this plugin.
 You can solve this problem by changing the filename to ensure the plugin tracking your callouts.

+### Cache Management

+The plugin uses intelligent file caching to improve search performance:

+- **Cache Location**: Stored as `callouts.json` in the plugin folder (`.obsidian/plugins/callout-organizer/`)
+- **Auto-Invalidation**: Cache is automatically refreshed when files are modified
+- **Manual Refresh**: Use the refresh button in Search mode to force cache rebuild
+- **Cache Settings**: Can be disabled in plugin settings if needed

+**Cache Troubleshooting**:
+- If callouts are missing, try clicking the refresh button in Search mode
+- Check that "Enable file cache" is turned on in settings
+- Cache automatically rebuilds when files change, but manual refresh may be needed after major vault changes

 ## Settings

 ### Display Options